 Losing a loved one to congenital heart disease is life-altering.
 However, you are not alone.
-Pediatric Congenital Heart Association warmly welcomes bereaved families in all aspects of our programming and understands that bereavement support is crucial.
+Conquering CHD warmly welcomes bereaved families in all aspects of our programming and understands that bereavement support is crucial.
 We hope you will find value in the resources shared below and know we hold your family and your loved one in our hearts.

 Many families report they are so overcome with sadness after losing a loved one, that simple decisions are nearly impossible.
 The following resources are gently provided in the hope they may ease some of the decision-making burden.
 Families should also inquire with their medical facility for assistance from social workers, clergy or other appropriate staff members.

 A complete funeral planning guide, by Funeral Wise

 Advice and sample writings, by Partnership for Parents

 Providing the gift of remembrance portraits to parents experiencing the death of a baby

 A comprehensive resource for taking bereavement leave from work, by Employment Law Handbook